-- 98.3% percent of patients enrolled in San Francisco's Alternate Destination Sobering Center projects (2,148 of 2,178 patients) were treated safely and effectively at the sobering center.
-Only 36 patients (2%) were transferred to an ED within six hours of admission to the sobering center, and only two (0.1%) were rerouted from the sobering center to an ED because the sobering center registered nurses declined to accept them.
-None of these patients were admitted to a hospital for inpatient medical care. - In addition, community paramedics participating in San Francisco's project provided feedback to paramedics on 911 crews on how to screen intoxicated persons to determine if they are candidates for transfer to the sobering center.
-They also partnered effectively with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing and other services. - San Francisco's project has avoided potential costs of \$754,096 by substituting sobering center visits for ED visits.
-The majority of potential savings accrued to Medi-Cal because the majority of patients enrolled in the project were Medi-Cal beneficiaries. - Los Angeles' Alternate Destination Sobering Center project enrolled eight people from June 2019 through September 2019 none of whom were rerouted to an ED or transported to an ED within six hours of admission to a sobering center.
+- 98.2% of patients enrolled in San Francisco's Alternate Destination Sobering Center project (2,892 of 2,945 patients) were treated safely and effectively at the sobering center.
+Only 51 patients (1.7%) were transferred to an ED within six hours of admission to the sobering center, and only two (0.1%) were rerouted from the sobering center to an ED because the sobering center's registered nurses declined to accept them.
+Only seven of the patients transferred to an ED was admitted to a hospital for inpatient medical care. - In addition, community paramedics participating in San Francisco's project provided feedback to paramedics on 911 crews on how to screen intoxicated persons to determine if they were candidates for transfer to the sobering center.
+They also partnered effectively with homeless outreach workers to encourage people who use the sobering center frequently to seek treatment for chronic alcoholism, housing and other services. - San Francisco's project has avoided potential costs of \$1,014,531 by substituting sobering center visits for ED visits.
+The majority of potential savings accrued to Medi-Cal because the majority of patients enrolled in the project were Medi-Cal beneficiaries. - Los Angeles' Alternate Destination Sobering Center project enrolled 91 people from June 2019 through March 2020 none of whom were rerouted to an ED or transported to an ED within six hours of admission to a sobering center.

 The California community paramedicine pilot projects were designed to integrate with existing health care resources and utilize the unique skills of paramedics and their round-the-clock availability.
 Findings from the evaluation indicate that Californians benefit from these innovative models of health care that leverage an existing workforce operating at all times under medical control - either directly or by protocols developed by physicians experienced in EMS and emergency care.
 No other health professionals were displaced.
 Instead, these pilot projects have demonstrated that community paramedics can partner with physicians, nurses, behavioral health professionals and social services workers to fill gaps in the health and social services safety net.
+In addition, several projects are playing important roles in their communities' response to the COVID-19 pandemic by expanding their services or pivoting to serve different populations.
 No adverse patient outcome is attributable to any of these pilot projects.

-At least 34 states are operating community paramedicine programs,2 and research conducted to date indicates that they are improving the efficiency and effectiveness of the health care system.^{13,19-26} These findings suggest that the benefits of community paramedicine programs grow as they mature, solidify partnerships and find their optimal structure and niche.
+At least 34 states are operating community paramedicine programs,2 and research conducted to date indicates that they are improving the efficiency and effectiveness of the health care system.^{15,21-32} These findings suggest that the benefits of community paramedicine programs grow as they mature, solidify partnerships, and find their optimal structure and niche.
 The evaluation of HWPP #173 yields consistent findings for six of the seven community paramedicine concepts tested.
 The Post-Discharge - Short-Term Follow-Up, Frequent EMS User, Directly Observed Therapy for Tuberculosis, Hospice, Alternate Destination - Mental Health and Alternate Destination - Sobering Center projects have improved patients' well-being and, in most cases, have yielded savings for payers and other parts of the health care system.
 The seventh concept, Alternate Destination - Urgent Care, shows potential, but the projects that tested this concept did not enroll sufficient numbers of persons to draw conclusions about effectiveness.
 These projects were closed in 2017.
 Further research involving a larger volume of patients transported to urgent care centers with wider ranges of services and expanded hours would be needed to determine whether this concept is effective.